ccorbi/BlogNotebooks/README.md

 * 20180520_TPOT_with_Titanic.
 Testing TPOT, an automated Machine learning tool that optimizes machine learning pipelines using genetic programming.
 Using Kaggle competition on prediction of survival for passengers of the Titanic as a dummy example. **ToDo** I could work more on features, however, this is pretty much done, I like TPOT!

+* 20180725_Smartlibrary_generator.
+Generator of peptides enforcing a concreate secondary structre using RNN (pytorch)

 ## The Data Explorer Code